ros2/demos/intra_process_demo/README.md

 **In direct contrast with the previous**, run the following commands in separate terminals to have `camera_node`, `watermark_node` and `image_view_node` all in their own process, utilizing **inter-process node communication**.

-This starts the `camera_node` ROS2 node and publishes image captured from your workstation web camera onto a ROS2 topic labelled `/image`.
+This starts the `camera_node` ROS 2 node and publishes image captured from your workstation web camera onto a ROS 2 topic labelled `/image`.
 ```bash
 # Open new terminal
 ros2 run intra_process_demo camera_node
 ```

-This starts the `watermarked_node` ROS2 node which subscribes to raw images from ROS2 topic `/image`, overlays both **process ID number** and **message address** on top of the image visually and publishes to ROS2 topic `/watermarked_image`.
+This starts the `watermarked_node` ROS 2 node which subscribes to raw images from ROS 2 topic `/image`, overlays both **process ID number** and **message address** on top of the image visually and publishes to ROS 2 topic `/watermarked_image`.
 ```bash
 # Open new terminal
 ros2 run intra_process_demo watermarked_node
 ```

-This starts the `image_view_node` ROS2 node which subscribes to `/watermarked_image` and displays the received images in an OpenCV GUI window.
+This starts the `image_view_node` ROS 2 node which subscribes to `/watermarked_image` and displays the received images in an OpenCV GUI window.

 ```bash
 # Open new terminal